 Both are the strongest European first class products with exceptional ground experiences.
 Air France La Première: the new five-window suite design rolling out on 777-300ERs through 2026-2027 features a modular seat-and-chaise design that converts to a two-metre bed.
 The La Première Lounge at Paris Charles de Gaulle is widely regarded as the most refined first class lounge in the world, with passengers escorted from the curb to the lounge, Alain Ducasse-curated dining at Le Comptoir, individual private suites, and chauffeur transfer to the aircraft.
 Lufthansa First (Allegris programme): new private suites rolling out through 2025-2027 with significantly more space than the previous product.
 The Lufthansa First Class Terminal at Frankfurt is a separate building, accessed via a chauffeured Porsche or Mercedes from the airline's curbside entrance, with full showers, whisky bar, restaurant, and dedicated immigration handling.
 Both ground products are decisively better than business class lounges.

-Two Singapore Suites tickets at $15,000 each totals $30,000.
-Three Emirates First Class at $14,000 each totals $42,000.
-JetLuxe charter on similar routes is increasingly within that range for groups of two to four — with door-to-door time savings of 4-8 hours and a ground experience that no commercial first class lounge matches.
+Two Singapore Suites at $15,000 each totals $30,000.
+Three Emirates First at $14,000 each totals $42,000.
+On the same routes, a private charter for a group of two to four lands in that range — with 4-8 hours of door-to-door time saved and a ground experience no commercial first class lounge matches.

 Cookie Settings